learn-co-curriculum/wsl-setup/README.md

-# Setting up Windows Subsytem for Linux for Development
+# Setting up Windows Subsystem for Linux for Development

-*It is no longer necessary to enable developer mode for Windows Subsytem Linux to work*
+*It is no longer necessary to enable developer mode for Windows Subsystem Linux to work*

 ## Getting Windows Ready

-1) Windows Subsytem Linux (WSL) is **not** automaticaly enabled on windows.
-So, to start off, we ned to enable it!
+1) Windows Subsystem Linux (WSL) is **not** automatically enabled on windows.
+So, to start off, we need to enable it!
     1) Go to your Windows Search bar and type in `turn windows features on or off`
     2)  Click on the result that matches your query.
 It will be in your Control Panel.
 You should see something like this:
  ![toggle windows features](.\assets\turn-windows-features-on-or-off.png)